Festival of Dangerous Ideas: 2020

 Australia's original provocative ideas festival was set to return in 2020 for its 10th festival.
 It was set to be held at Sydney Town Hall and themed around "dangerous realities".
 In March 2020, the festival was cancelled due to the coronavirus pandemic as the NSW Minister of Health issued a ban of non-essential public gatherings of over 500 people.
 In May, the festival launched FODI Digital.
 Speakers included Kevin Rudd, Daisy Jeffrey, David A. Sinclair, Eleanor Gordon-Smith, Stan Grant, and Tim Soutphommasane.
 A second series of FODI Digital conversations were launched in September 2020 featuring Edward Snowden, Marcia Langton, and David Wallace-Wells.

 2022

-In 2022 the Festival of Dangerous Ideas returned live and in person at Carriageworks, presented by The Ethics Centre.
+In 2022 the Festival of Dangerous Ideas returned live and in person at the Carriageworks arts centre, presented by The Ethics Centre.
 Occurring over two days in September, the program featured over 72 speakers and artists, including 8 international guests, with discussions on authoritarianism, social networks, politics, artificial intelligence and algorithms, gender, and the Enlightenment.
 Speakers included Frances Haugen, Steven Pinker, Jacqui Lambie, Kevin Roose, Alok Vaid-Menon, Adam Tooze, Ruth Ben-Ghiat and Badiucao.
 The lineup also offered a range of art and experiences including Scott Campbell's Whole Glory, Counterpilot and Legs on the Wall.